cloud-gov/cg-site/_pages/pages/documentation/how-builds-work.md

 ## Scheduling nightly builds

-Sites with public repositories can schedule builds to occur nightly.
-If you wish to schedule automatic builds of your live or demo site, add the following information to your site/demo configuration in the "Site settings" tab:
+Sites with public repositories can schedule builds to occur nightly at 1am Eastern Time.
+If you wish to schedule automatic daily builds of your live or demo site, add the following information to your site/demo configuration in the "Site settings" tab:
 ```
 schedule: nightly
 ```